 Screeps Part 5 – Finishing RC4 and Rewriting the Creeps for GCL2

-This is Screeps Part 5, you can read the rest of my story here.
+This is part 5 of my Screeps story, you can read the whole story here.

 Rewriting the Creeps.